Google Analytics tags

 Reply:

 “I've had mixed results when doing leak-downs on older motors.
 Sometimes I gotta tap the valve to get it to snap shut.
 During hand rotation, the valve will hang open on carbon.
-During running operation it will snap shut [work properly] due to speed of the valve closing.
+During running operation, it will snap shut [work properly] due to the speed of the valve closing.
 I would not cry just yet.
 Warm the motor up well and pull the suspected valve cover and see if you can pull the rocker off and tap the valve stem slightly when doing the leak down.
 Don't run it up to 100 PSI.
 Start a bit lower when tapping the valve.
 You should hear the leak stop.”

 Another shop that was conducting a Pre-Purchase Inspection (PPI) suggested;

 that a “top-end” rebuild was needed.
-In investigation multiple cylinder leak-down percentages in the 75% range were found, however, the dyno test of the same engine put output at 237hp at the wheels, allowing for drive train losses of 10% from the factory stated 270hp this number is quite good for a 16+-year-old car that in this case runs perfectly otherwise.
+In investigation multiple cylinder leak-down percentages in the 75% range were found, however, the dyno test of the same engine put output at 237hp at the wheels, allowing for drive train losses of 10% from the factory-stated 270hp this number is quite good for a 16+-year-old car that in this case runs perfectly otherwise.
 If the leak-down results were to be relied upon the car should barely run, exhibit the check engine light, not be able to hold idle and should be blowing more blue smoke than Jerry Garcia did in his lifetime.
 Go figure?
-What appears as general low engine output, OBDC issues a rough idle or tapping like sound at the exhaust can have many reasons that should be ruled out before considering cracking open the engine to address alleged internal issues!
+What appears as general low engine output, OBDC issues a rough idle or tapping-like sound at the exhaust can have many reasons that should be ruled out before considering cracking open the engine to address alleged internal issues!

 Here is another comment concerning leak-down testing: